One of your first tasks as a new contractor is to choose and open a business bank account.

 Do you need a separate bank account as a contractor?

-This all depends on the type of business structure you choose to trade under.
+This depends on the business structure you choose to trade under.

 Limited company

-As a limited company is a distinct legal entity in its own right, you can’t use your personal account for your business transactions.
+As a limited company is a distinct legal entity, you cannot use your personal account for business transactions.

-You have to open a dedicated account for your limited company.
+You must open a dedicated account for your limited company.

 Umbrella company

-Umbrella contractors, who are PAYE employees, do not need to open a separate business bank account.
+Umbrella contractors, who are PAYE employees, do not need a separate business bank account.

 Sole trader

-However, there are practical reasons why it is worth splitting your business and personal transactions.
+However, there are practical reasons to separate your business and personal transactions.

-It makes accounting far easier, and your accountant will be pleased too.
+It makes accounting far easier, and your accountant will appreciate it too.

 Find out more in this guide to different business structures and bank accounts.